 Teamwork.
 We work together in delivering the best medical outcomes and the highest quality of service.

-The Board diversity policy aims to set out the approach to achieve diversity, in the first instance, on the Board of Directors (the Board) of Singapore O&G Ltd. (the Company) and in the second instance amongst the Specialist Medical Practitioners and senior management of the Company.
+The Board diversity policy statement aims to set out the approach to achieve diversity, in the first instance, on the Board of Directors (the “Board”) of the Company and in the second instance amongst the Specialist Medical Practitioners and senior management (“Management”) of the Company.

-To achieve strong current and future business performance, the Board shall execute, but not limited, to the following:
+To build a diverse and inclusive culture, the Board shall focus, but be not limited, to the following key areas:

-In the execution of the above, the Company shall:
+In the implementation of the above, the Company shall:

-The Board has established the following measurable objectives for workforce diversity in 2017:
+The Board has established the following measurable objectives for diversity:

-The Board will assess the objectives annually, as well as the progress in achieving them.
+The Board will assess these objectives annually, as well as the progress in achieving them.

-The Nomination Committee will review this policy to ensure its appropriateness and effectiveness.
-The Nomination Committee will discuss any revisions that may be required, and will subsequently recommend any such revisions to the Board for consideration and approval.
+The Management will review this policy to ensure its appropriateness and effectiveness.
+The Management will discuss any revisions that may be required and will subsequently recommend any such revisions to the Board for consideration and approval.

-The Board of Directors (the “Board”) of Singapore O&G Ltd. (the “Company”) and its subsidiaries (together with the Company, the “Group”) seeks to conduct its business in an ethical manner and in compliance with best practice.
+The Board of Directors (the “Board”) of SOG Health Pte.
+Ltd. (the “Company”) and its subsidiaries (together with the Company, the “Group”) seeks to conduct its business in an ethical manner and in compliance with best practice.